GI Stasis

 1. Seek Veterinary Care: If you suspect your rabbit is suffering from stasis, consult a veterinarian experienced in treating rabbits.
 Prompt medical attention is essential to determine the underlying cause and initiate treatment.

-2. Hydration: Dehydration is a common cause for stasis episodes.
+2. Hydration: Dehydration is a common cause for low/no appetite.
 Encourage your rabbit to drink water by providing clean, fresh water in a bowl, never a bottle.
 A veterinarian may also administer subcutaneous fluids to hydrate the rabbit.

 3. Proper Nutrition: Maintain a proper diet rich in fiber to stimulate the digestive system.
 Offer fresh hay and remove high-carbohydrate foods such as carrots, pumpkin and fruit from the diet.